Literature Lectures Lecture Links

 The schedules for the oral examinations, along with other practical information, is or will be available via the module web pages (TBA) .
 Important!
 Catch-up slots will only be allocated if you missed your slot with good cause; you need to explain to your personal tutor and ask him/her to make a request to the G53CMP module convener on your behalf.

-To support you, course staff will be at hand during the laboratory sessions from 8 October onwards.
+To support you, course staff will be at hand during the laboratory sessions from 7 October onwards (except possibly 21 October).

 There is also a G53CMP forum where you can ask questions about the coursework, or help answering questions!
 However, we do ask that you do not post direct solutions to coursework questions.

 Finally, should you feel that your Haskell knowledge could do with a brush-up, we do recommend the various Haskell resources mentioned in the section on literature above, and trying your hand on the (unassessed) Haskell and GHC revision coursework from G52MAL available here [NS13].